An Exploration of Default Images in Text-to-Image Generation: Related Work

 \section{Related Work}

-Our review of related work covers three intertwined topics: 1) how text-to-image models are built and prompted, 2) known failure modes and ``degenerate'' outputs in generative systems, and 3) user-facing evaluations of generation quality and satisfaction.
+Our review of related work covers three intertwined topics: 1) how TTI models are built and prompted, 2) known failure modes and ``degenerate'' outputs in generative systems, and 3) user-facing evaluations of generation quality and satisfaction.